GatoGraphQL/GatoGraphQL/layers/GatoGraphQLForWP/plugins/gato-graphql/docs/release-notes/1.0/en.md

 However, there is also a different kind of fields: those providing "functionality" instead of data.
 These fields need not be restricted to a specific type, as they are potentially useful to all types.

 For instance, functionality fields can be used to fetch data from another server, or for manipulating data once it has been retrieved (allowing us to transform a field value in whatever way it is required).

-These are examples of implemented global fields (offered via extensions):
+The following are examples of implemented global fields, offered via extensions:

 The **HTTP Client** extension offers fields which connect to external API endpoints and retrieve data from them: